 The Nectar will arrive compressed after 2-5 business days of ordering.
 Shipping is free in the contiguous United States.

 To unbox the Nectar mattress, expect it to be heavier than some of the other bed-in-a-box mattresses because of the 11” of foam layers.
 Fortunately, Nectar also offers white glove delivery service for assistance at an additional cost if needed.
 This includes set up of the new mattress and removal of the old mattress.

 The Nectar mattress is a little heavier than some other bed-in-a-box brands, but with the extra weight comes extra layers of comfort.
-Depending on the size of the mattress you buy, the box it arrives in will vary in weight from 45 pounds to 105 pounds, so we recommend finding an extra set of hands to help you carry it to whatever room it’s going in.
+Depending on the size of the mattress you buy, the box it arrives in will vary in weight from 45 pounds to 105 pounds, so we recommend finding an extra set of hands to help you carry the box to the room it’s going in.

-Nectar offers a year long trial period for their mattress, one of the longer ones available in the industry.
-Nectar suggests a 30 day sleep period to allow your mattress to adjust to your body.
+Nectar offers a year long trial period for their mattress, one of the longer trial periods available in the industry.
+Nectar suggests a 30-day sleep period to allow your mattress to adjust to your body.

 If you decide to return the Nectar mattress for a full refund within the year long trial period, reach out to Nectar through its website.
 The company will then initiate a free refund.

 The Nectar Lush differs from the Nectar in firmness and feel.
-The Lush is an inch thicker boasting a plus surface you are able to sink into even more than the original Nectar mattress.
-Because of the their structural differences, the Nectar Lush is better for side sleepers but the Nectar remains a good option for both side and back sleepers.
+The Lush is an inch thicker, boasting a plush surface you are able to sink into even more than the original Nectar mattress.
+Because of their structural differences, the Nectar Lush is better for side sleepers and the Nectar remains a good option for both side and back sleepers.

 With more built-in cooling foam and thicker layers, the Lush is the more expensive option between these two Nectar mattresses.
 Choosing the best mattress for your needs will depend on your budget, desired firmness and sleeping position.